 5. Vibration Research Calibration Package

-Vibration Research offers a turn-key system which gives users the ability to perform calibrations within their facility.
-The average cost to send out a sensor for calibration is roughly $50-$75 per axis and these prices can add up quickly with a large number of accelerometers.
-The accelerometer calibration package from VR includes a vibration controller (VR9500), VibrationView software (available for free on our website.), a shaker, amplifier, and a back-to-back accelerometer (see image above right).
+Vibration Research offers a turn-key system that gives users the ability to perform calibrations within their facility.
+The average cost to send out a sensor for calibration is about $50 to $75 per axis and these prices can add up quickly with a large number of accelerometers.
+The accelerometer calibration package from VR includes a vibration controller (VR9500), VibrationView software (available for free on our website.), a shaker, amplifier, and a back-to-back accelerometer (see Figure 2).

 Once the system is properly set up, the user can navigate to the default test profile within VibrationVIEW, make any desired changes to the test profile, and simply press the start button.
 VibrationVIEW software utilizes HTML forms to allow users to enter pertinent information before the calibration procedure begins.
 This information can then be pulled into the calibration certification report that is automatically populated upon the completion of the test.